Python client library

 All retries are done with an exponential backoff algorithm.

-client = ZyteAPI(retrying=custom_retry_policy)
+client = ZyteAPI(retrying=aggressive_retrying)

 When retries are exceeded for a given request, an exception is raised.
 Except for the iter() method of the sync API, which yields exceptions instead of raising them, to prevent exceptions from interrupting the entire iteration.